The Evolution of Contract Drafting to Meet Contemporary Challenges

 £195 + VAT (member) / £245 + VAT (non-member)

 We are delighted to be returning to the Hilton Glasgow for the first in our Scots Law 2023 Conference Series, exclusively available to delegates in person on the day.

 The need for contract law to adapt to meet the demands of business, technological development and global challenges, requires contract lawyers who are adept at finding drafting solutions.

-Chaired by Brandon Malone this new conference, taking place at the Glasgow Hilton, seeks to equip contract lawyers with the tools they require and will consider topics ranging from limiting liability and drafting effective dispute resolution clauses to unforeseen events and moveable transactions.
+Chaired by Brandon Malone this new conference, taking place at the Glasgow Hilton, seeks to equip contract lawyers with the tools they require and will consider topics ranging from limiting liability and drafting effective dispute resolution clauses to unforeseen events, enforcement of judgments worldwide and moveable transactions.

 Questions to be considered will include:

 - how do you draft for future uncertainties?

 - should dispute avoidance measures be incorporated in Scottish contracts?

 - what are the implications of acceding to Hague 2019?